Mako (DJ): 2013–2015: Debut single with Sander van Doorn

-2016–present: Debut album and departure of Light
+2016–2018: Hourglass and the departure of Light

 On April 21, 2016, "Into The Sunset" was released as a single on YouTube.
 On October 25, 2016, Mako announced that their debut upcoming album, "Hourglass".
 On November 19, 2016, they released the single "Let Go Of The Wheel".

-On December 9, 2016, they released their debut studio album, "Hourglass" via Ultra Records.
+On December 9, 2016, they released their debut studio album, Hourglass via Ultra Records.

 On March 6, 2017, Light shared a handwritten note that stated he would be taking a break from touring with Mako during 2017, leaving Seaver as a solo act (with a backing back) on their tour that year.
+Light began business school at The University of Chicago in the fall of 2018.
 At some point during the year after the announcement, Mako officially became a solo act, with Seaver releasing "Breathe" in December as a solo artist.

 In an interview on January 26, 2018, Alex Seaver discussed the details of Logan Light leaving the group.
 "What actually happened was he was in law school for the last couple years, killed it, passed the bar, and then got a huge offer at an amazing firm.
 The dynamic between us was so different than most people.
 I actually made all the music, all the way back from 'Beam' until now, and then he would meet me on weekends and be kind of the leader of the DJ set.
 So he would prepare the set, I would write all the music, and then at almost the right moment, his life took off in a different direction while I started making other stuff other than dance music."

 On February 13, 2018, a collaboration between Kill the Noise, Illenium and Mako, titled "Don't Give Up on Me", was released as single via Proximity.
 The song was initially leaked in the Reddit community by fans who revealed the link to the then-unreleased version of the song that was published on Mako's YouTube channel.

+2020: Release of Fable and musical evolution

+In December 2020, Seaver released his sophomore album, Fable.
+This 11-track album marked a significant evolution in his musical style, blending elements of indie, pop, and electronic music to create a distinctive sound.

+Fable features a mix of previously released singles and new compositions, including tracks like “Parable,” “Coyote,” “Peregrine,” and “Murder”.

+Critics praised Fable for its emotive depth and innovative fusion of musical genres.
+The album was described as a “pivotal moment in Mako’s career,” reflecting his creative exploration and personal growth as an artist.